awsdocs/amazon-redshift-developer-guide/doc_source/ST_Within-function.md

 # ST\_Within<a name="ST_Within-function"></a>

-ST\_Within returns true if the first input geometry is within the second input geometry\.
+ST\_Within returns true if the 2D projection of the first input geometry is within the 2D projection of the second input geometry\.

 For example, geometry `A` is within geometry `B` if every point in `A` is a point in `B` and their interiors have nonempty intersection\.